shiftypanda/python_data_science_course_san_diago_2019/week_5_data_visualisation/week_5_notes.md

 https://youtu.be/cYFY-ZgM6yU

-explring CO2 emissions for united states
+explring CO2 emissions for united states plot.plot command to make basic plot

+plt.title('C02 emissions;)

+plt.hist() creates histogram
+pass it ndarray, then 10 for number of bins, noraml false, faceolor e.g. plt.hist(hist_data, 10, density=False, facecolor='green')

+slect differnet year

+plotting histogram against different other countries

+plt.subplots() gives figure and axis back seperately

+plt.hist calling
+plt.hist(co2_2011['Value'], 10, normed=False, facecolor='green')

+annotate method allowing to show poiting to one specific places ax.annotate("USA",
+            xy=(18, 5), xycoords='data',
+            xytext=(18, 30), textcoords='data',
+            arrowprops=dict(arrowstyle="->",
+                            connectionstyle="arc3"),
+            )

+common features from matplotlib
+- bar chart
+- axes
+- axes labels
+- figure labels
+- legend
+- asesthetics
+- annotatinos

 ## basic plotting in matplotlib part 2
 https://youtu.be/GlR-V0GtRfE

+Second part of dat set
+aim to look at line charts and scatterplots

+calling min anx max on columns so that they are on the same year and staging needing to truncate areas if shows mroe ifnormation on it

+really helpful to look at the commands for plttoign groups remembienr msot of thet ime i would be creating a mask intialyl to gather right data and then send that thorugh to the matplotlib library for further display.

+I experiement with UK data and produced some interseting additios showing there has acutaly been a decline in CO2 emissions over time.

 ## matplotlib additional examples
 https://youtu.be/Tw_VXI5xiqM

+lots of differnet other way sto display informaiton short scritps to go through and check for any missing data

 ## folium example
 https://youtu.be/mOU59G29V7o